A Foodcentric Life

 • Celery - Adds aromatic base flavor and texture.

-• Carrots - Bring natural sweetness and color to the chowder.
+• Carrots - Add natural sweetness and color.

-• Leeks - Milder than onions and perfect for soups; slice thin.
+• Leeks - Milder than onions and wonderful in soups.
+Slice thinly and rinse well.

-• Potato - Choose golden (Yukon) potatoes for a creamy texture without becoming too starchy.
+• Potatoes - Yellow or gold potatoes give the chowder a creamy texture without becoming too starchy, and keeping their shape.

-• Thyme - Fresh thyme leaves are best, but dried works too.
+• Thyme - Fresh thyme leaves are best, but dried thyme works too.

-• Fennel (optional) - Fennel pollen or ground fennel adds a delicate, slightly sweet complexity.
+• Fennel, optional - Fennel pollen or ground fennel adds subtle sweetness and complexity.

-• Bay Leaf - Adds depth of flavor while the soup simmers.
+• Bay leaf - Adds background flavor while the soup simmers.

-• Broth - Use low-sodium chicken or vegetable broth as the soup base.
+• Broth - Use low-sodium chicken broth or vegetable broth.

-• Milk - Choose half and half for classic creaminess, or canned coconut milk for a dairy-free option (it won't taste coconutty in the final dish).
+• Milk - Use half-and-half for classic creaminess, or canned coconut milk for a dairy-free option.
+It won't taste like coconut in the finished chowder.

 Please see the recipe card for measurements including salt and black pepper.